 \subsection{Organization of the paper}

 In \cref{sec:basic}, we formally defined the capacity and establish basic properties of the capacity and the semiclassical limit.
-In \cref{sec:proof}, we prove our main result (\cref{thm:main}).
+We provide a proof for \cref{thm:main} in \cref{sec:proof}.
 In \cref{sec:generalization}, we define the capacity for arbitrary points in the positive Weyl chamber and generalize our main result from invariants to highest weight vectors and irreducible representations (\cref{thm:cap theta main,thm:Cap theta main}).
 In \cref{sec:applications}, we discuss applications and examples of our results to measures on the moment polytope, large deviations, and the Mathieu conjecture.